Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 Rhipsalis paradoxa on the left (©Leonora Enking), Rhipsalis baccifera top right and Rhipsalis pilocarpa bottom right

 The foliage is actually reduced or non-existent: the stems themselves carry out photosynthesis.
 The surface of these stems is smooth or finely velvety, depending on the species, and their random arrangement creates a very aesthetic graphic effect.
-The stems, which vary greatly between species, can be thin, thread-like, cylindrical or flattened, sometimes segmented.
-They are light to dark green, occasionally slightly translucent, and do not have spiny areoles like most cacti, but fine hairs or bristles on some species.
+The stems, which vary greatly between species, can be thin, thread-like, cylindrical, or flattened, sometimes segmented.
+They are light to dark green, occasionally slightly translucent, and do not feature spiny areoles like most cacti, but fine hairs or bristles on some species.

 Rhipsalis flower